yocomplex/AccordionPatienceCardGame/README.md

 # accordionCardGame
 ***I give copyright to my Professor, James Andro Vasko.
-He is awesome and I found this project to be really fun and creative!***
+He is awesome and I found this project to be really fun and creative!
+It's a great way to implement and practice Linked Lists, Stacks, and Templates!***

 Simulate playing games of Accordion.
 The rules are as follows: